Fighting for the future of freshwater in Canterbury

 Freshwater is the most precious resource we have.

 Canterbury holds the majority of Aotearoa's freshwater, but this public resource is significantly degraded because of intensive agriculture.
-This is particularly due to excess nitrogen wasted from farming systems.
-These nitrates flow into freshwater and groundwater where they accumulate.

 Why did we take this case?